- Home

 Overview

-Although there is growing recognition that Washington must break from failed approaches of the past, much of the foreign policy establishment remains committed to American global military primacy at almost any cost.
-To paraphrase Rick James, primacy is a hell of a drug.
-Feeding that habit demands endless dominance abroad while draining resources, neglecting urgent domestic needs, and eroding democratic liberties at home.
+Yet much of the establishment remains committed to global military primacy at almost any cost—fueling endless dominance abroad while draining resources, neglecting domestic needs, and eroding democratic liberties at home.
+A healthy democracy is incompatible with an endless quest for global dominance.